sajidifti/Havenly_Django/README.md

  Note: Havenly is registered trademark of Havenly Inc. We do not own the name Havenly.
 The name havenly was chosen as it is a recognizable name.

  If you have any inquary, please feel free to contact us.

+For security reasons, tawk.to script was removed and django secret was commented out.